mathematica-pub/frontend-shared-packages/apps/demo-app/src/assets/viz-components/content/xy-axis-grid.md

 ## Overview

-Users can use the `grid` method to draw grid lines oriented perpendicular to a particular axis.
+Users can use the `grid` method on an x- or y-axis builder to draw grid lines oriented perpendicular to that axis.

 By default, one grid line is drawn for each axis tick.
 However, axis grids can be customized by using the `filter` and `stroke` methods.
 These methods allow the user to conditionally hide grid